-By 1987, Rickey Jackson was joined by former USFL players Sam Mills and Vaughn Johnson, and Pat Swilling (a third draft pick in 1987) to form one of the most lethal linebacker corps in football.
+By 1987, Rickey Jackson was joined by former USFL players Sam Mills and Vaughn Johnson, and Pat Swilling (a third draft pick in 1987) to form the Dome Patrol.
 These four linebackers would make NFL history by all four being named to the Pro Bowl in 1992.

-Rickey Jackson.
-Arguably, the most prolific Saint of his time frame.
+The original member of the Dome Patrol and arguably, the most prolific Saint of his time frame.
 The 6-time Pro-Bowler was acquired via the Chuck Muncie trade of 1980, Jackson was a second round pick.
-He played 13 seasons as a Saint and still holds the team career record of 123 sacks.
+He played 13 seasons as a Saint and still holds the team career record of 115 sacks.
 He started 195 games in a Saint uniform.
 In his entire career, he missed only 2 games due to injury.
 And those were due to an auto accident he suffered in 1989.
 He played the greater part of that season with a wired jaw – and still recorded 7 1/2 sacks.

 Following the 1993 season, Rickey’s contract expired in 1993 and he opted to sign on with the San Francisco 49ers.
 He became the starter for their 1994 Super Bowl Championship team.

-Vaughn Johnson of North Carolina State.
-Like teammate Sam Mills, Vaughn Johnson had a sensational career in the USFL, tallying 154 tackles in 1984 with the Jacksonville Bulls.
+Like teammate Sam Mills, Vaughn Johnson had a sensational career in the USFL before joining the Dome Patrol, tallying 154 tackles in 1984 with the Jacksonville Bulls.
 Johnson was chosen number 1 by the Saints in the 1985 Supplemental Draft.
 By 1987 he had become one of the starting inside linebackers, leading the team with 87 tackles.
 In 1988 he had an 18-tackle game against the Redskins in route to leading the team in tackles again with 114, along with 2 sacks and an interception for the season, and he was named to the Sports Illustrated All-Pro team.
 He was named All-Pro every year from 1989 to 1992, but he left the Saints after the 1993 season and had a brief stay with the Philadelphia Eagles.